 University entrance requirements

 The Royal College of Veterinary Surgeons can only give general advice on university entrance requirements as there may be some slight variations between the different veterinary schools.
 You must check the requirements very carefully in the individual university prospectuses.
 Prospectuses can be obtained free of charge direct from the universities, or can be viewed on their websites.
 See University Veterinary Schools - Contacts.
-You can also see an overview of the qualifications accepted for entry in our detailed entrance requirements document, which has been compiled by the seven veterinary schools.
+You can also see an overview of the qualifications accepted for entry in our detailed entrance requirements in the 'Related documents' box, which has been compiled by the seven veterinary schools.

 In general terms, the entry requirements of the university veterinary schools are as follows: